Memorandum D18-4-1: Select Luxury Items Tax on Importation

 - a vessel that has sleeping facilities for more than 100 individuals who are not crew members

-- that is registered with a government1 before September 2022, otherwise than solely for a purpose incidental to its manufacture, offering for sale or transportation and
+- that is registered with a government (refers to any Canadian or foreign government) before , otherwise than solely for a purpose incidental to its manufacture, offering for sale or transportation, and

 - a subject vehicle or a subject aircraft